antimatter15/obvious-rpc/README.md

 }
 ```

-To use a method from your **client**, import your method from `obvious-rpc/client` and configure it with your server endpoint
+To use a method from your **client**, you'll need to `obvious-rpc/client`, import the types from `api.ts`, and configure your API server endpoint

 ```ts
 import myRPC from 'obvious-rpc/client'